ebowwa/acceleration-blog/_prompts/in_progress/blog3.md

 ###Example###
-User Input: "Create a blog post titled 'Innovations in Renewable Energy' with an excerpt discussing new trends in sustainable power.
+User Input: "Create a blog post titled 'Innovations in Energy' with an excerpt discussing new trends in sustainable power.
 Use '/assets/blog/renewable-energy/cover.png' for the cover image. "

 Output: